Airmail/AirmailPlugIn-Framework/README.md

 How to install
 ============================

-Copy the bundle in the appropriate directory.
+You need to add a reference to the AMPF in your plugin project in order to use the requested classes after you build your plugin copy the bundle in the appropriate directory.

 More Docs
 ============================